HexaField/agent-workflow/src/workflows/README.md

 # Agent Workflow Definitions

 This package hosts the runtime and schemas that power Hyperagent's declarative agent workflows.
 Workflows are described as JSON (or JSON-compatible `as const` objects) that the orchestrator can load, validate with Zod, and execute deterministically.
-Each document describes the roles involved, how sessions are created, shared state, prompt templates, and the transitions that determine when a run should advance, exit, or emit a final outcome.
+Each document describes the roles involved, how sessions are created, shared state, prompt templates, the step kinds (agent or CLI), and the transitions that determine when a run should advance, exit, or emit a final outcome.

 ---